Skip to main content

 Wi-Fi Socket is measuring a too high temperature.
 What do I do?

 The Wi-Fi socket contains electronic components that generate heat.
-The temperature sensor is located at the bottom left corner (when viewed from the front) to ensure it is positioned below these heat-generating components.
+This can in turn affect the sensor if the socket is placed in an incorrect way.
+The temperature sensor is located at the bottom left corner (when viewed from the front) to ensure it is positioned away from these heat-generating components.

 If the Wi-Fi socket is mounted upside down or facing left, the heat from the components may affect the sensor's readings.